Ashutosh-Maurya-87/beginner_python/Python/read.md

             print(list)

 ################################################################

-'''
-Tuple:
+# Tuple-----------
       1. Tuples are defined by enclosing the elements in parentheses (()) instead of square brackets ([]).
       2. Tuples are immutable means we can not alter them after creation
       3. Tuple are order collection of data item.
 This store multiple item in single variable

-ex->
+      Example->

       tuple = ('ashu',23,'BCA','Students')
-'''
+      print(tuple)

 #############################################################
 '''
-Set
+# Set -----------------
       Sets are used to store multiple items in a single variable.

       Set is one of 4 built-in data types in Python used to store collections of data, the other 3 are List, Tuple, and Dictionary, all with different qualities and usage.

       A set is a collection which is unordered, unchangeable*, and unindexed.

       Set do not contain duplicate item.

      * Note: Set items are unchangeable, but we can remove items and add new items.

 '''